 Dorka Keehn – Dorka Keehn is an award-winning public artist and a San Francisco Arts Commissioner.
 On the Arts Commission, she serves as chair of the Visual Arts Committee that commissions artwork pertaining to the Public Art Program, and reviews and approves all art in the Civic Art Collection and the Art Commission Gallery.
 She is also a member of the Civic Design Review Committee, which evaluates and has final purview overall construction, remodeling, or renovation of City-owned architecture, streets, and landscape design.
 Recent projects include Dorka’s second collaboration with artist Brian Goggin (metaphorm.org) on a permanent site-specific artwork, Caruso’s Dream, commissioned by Avalon Bay for a new 17-story high-rise, AVA 55 Ninth Street, in San Francisco, completed February 2014.
 Their previous collaboration, The Language of the Birds, the first solar-powered public sculpture commissioned by the SF Arts Commission for a new plaza on the corner of Broadway and Columbus, was voted one of the best public artworks in the U.S. by Americans for the Arts.
 She also lead the fundraising effort for The Bay Lights (thebaylights.org), the $8 million 25,000 LED light installation by artist Leo Villareal for the San Francisco Bay Bridge that was unveiled in March 2013.
 Dorka also sits on the advisory boards of the Black Rock Art Foundation and The Crucible.

-Elizabeth McNichols – Elizabeth McNichols is Chief Operating Officer and a partner at OutCast, a marketing and communications consultancy with its roots in Silicon Valley.
-Elizabeth has nearly 20 years of experience in marketing and communications with extensive experience helping organizations build reputation and create brand value.
+Elizabeth McNichols – Elizabeth McNichols is Chief Operating Officer and Partner at OutCast, a marketing and communications consultancy with its roots in Silicon Valley.
+Elizabeth has over 20 years of experience in marketing and communications with extensive experience helping organizations build reputation and create brand value.
 As a marketing strategist she has served a diverse range of clients in technology, philanthropy, retail, healthcare, and finance – from start-ups to multinational corporations.
+Elizabeth also sits on the board of 1% for the Planet.

 Meg Spriggs, Board Chair